logzio/logz-docs/_source/user-guide/k360/index.md

 ![K360 Overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/k360/k360-overview.png) -->

-#### Kubernetes 360 dashboard
+#### Kubernetes 360 application

-Kubernetes 360 dashboard provides a quick overview of your current deployments and nodes.
+Kubernetes 360 application provides a quick overview of your current deployments and nodes.

 You can switch your view to focus on **Deployments** or **Nodes** using the buttons at the top right.